 - Set the images on the table and surround with snow.

-To create the bottle name tags
+How to create the Share a Coke bottle name tags

 - Print off the pictures of your family in black and white.